As an Amazon Associate I earn from qualifying purchases.

 - Salsa – It might sound odd, but salsa can really save a pot of chili you don’t like.
 Add a little at a time

 - Sweetener – The best type of sweetener for chili will always be a darker, more molasses-y type of sweetener.
-In this case, the healthiest choices are Sucanat, coconut sugar or monk fruit.
+In this case, the healthiest choices are Sucanat, coconut sugar, or monk fruit.
 Sucanat is my favorite.

 - Spices – This may sound like common sense, but switching up the spices (or amount of spices used), can really change the flavor of any pot of chili.
-See the list for best options below
+See the list of best options below

 Topping Ideas For Chili

 Toppings can also make or break a good bowl of chili.
 So here are some suggestions you may want to consider.

 - Cheddar Cheese – sharp or mild, as you like